 I know this is a sports blog, but sometimes things happen in life that need to be addressed.
 Today, sports takes a back seat.
 Hug your children a little closer tonight.
 Tell your family and friends that you love them.
 Enjoy all of the little things in life that we usually take for granted.
 Be kinder to strangers, give what you can.
 Tomorrow morning the sun will come up, but as we learned today, we never know how many more we will be able to enjoy.

-Topics: Newton CT
+Tags: Newton CT